GabeScott/standard-works-vault/General Conference/1974 October - Address Given by President Spencer W. Kimball at Welfare Services Meeting Saturday, October 5, 1974.md

 # Address Given by President Spencer W. Kimball at Welfare Services Meeting Saturday, October 5, 1974

-*By Spencer W. Kimball - President of the Church*
+By President Spencer W. Kimball - *President of the Church*

 *Given in the October session of the 1974 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1974/10/welfare-services-kimball?lang=eng)

-Beloved brethren and sisters: As I remember, the Lord said at one time, “For ye have the poor always with you ...”
-(Matt.
-26:11).
+Beloved brethren and sisters: As I remember, the Lord said at one time, “For ye have the poor always with you …” ([[Matthew 26.11|Matt.
+26:11]]).
 So I do not expect that this program of Welfare is going to be abandoned.
 I think we need make no apologies for considering this matter very seriously, constantly.

 I think the program that has been mentioned and shown in the filmstrip of the projects has a tremendous effect upon peoples’ characters and souls; to see the brethren, banker and merchant, wealthy and poor, go into the fields, into the orchards, into the gardens and work together to produce.
 It is a wonderful program for the individual himself; it is a common leveler.